Small Batch Vegan Blueberry Burnt Basque Cheesecake Recipe

-This deliciously creamy vegan burnt Basque cheesecake is the easiest cheesecake ever and perfect for beginner bakers and seasoned pros alike!
-Topped with fresh blueberries, you won’t believe this Basque cheesecake is dairy free and gluten free!
+This deliciously creamy vegan burnt Basque cheesecake is made in small batch form and is the easiest cheesecake ever!!
+Recently updated, it’s perfect for beginner bakers and seasoned pros alike!
+You’re never going to believe this Basque cheesecake is made entirely without eggs and dairy!

 Why this is the easiest vegan cheesecake you’ll ever make!